NYC-Volunteers-in-Spanish-Civil-War/NYC-Volunteers-in-Spanish-Civil-War.github.io/DEVLOG.md

 - Added a standard footer to the sites pages with a copyright notice.
 - Ported site to the latest versions of bootstrap and jquery, with better integrity checking.
 - Removed junk JS files.
+- Fixed uploading bug, username and password weren't being properly passed to the push command.

 ## July 6, 2020
 - Added a README to the site.
 Gives a breakdown of the code base.